 Both BioNTech/Pfizer and Moderna are telling us that their vaccines seem to work pretty darn well.
 Pfizer reported its vaccine is over 90% effective, and Moderna announced a rate of 94.5%.
 While exact percentages are slightly different, both Pfizer and Moderna were equally as likely to claim efficacy.
 The word ‘efficacy’ made up .2% of the words used by each company.

-While that might sound small, remember there are over 171,000 words in the english language.
-For ‘efficacy’ to appear .2% of the time is pretty significant.
+While that might sound small, remember there are over 171,000 words in the English language.
+‘Efficacy’ appearing .2% of the time is pretty significant.
 However, this SWOT analysis in healthcare example went deeper than just the similarities.

 BioNTech and Pfizer

 Everyone has described COVID as novel or unprecedented, and Pfizer described its vaccine with similar language.
 The company was more likely to use words like ‘innovative’ or ‘unprecedented’ when referencing their own Research & Development program.

 Pfizer was also more likely to use words implying inference or explanation.
 Words like ‘suggesting’ or ‘means’ are used infinitely more by Pfizer compared to Moderna.
 This suggests that Pfizer is creating more reader-friendly press releases through the explanation of statistics and technical jargon.

 Beyond development, production is another factor that separates the two vaccines.
 BioNTech and Pfizer plan to produce up to 1.3 billion doses in 2021, and researchers weren’t shy about mentioning it.
 For context, Moderna estimates that it will produce anywhere from 500 million to 1 billion during the same period.